Learn how Tulane is preparing for next year’s WaveWorks launch by exploring the latest UAT update.

 Newcomb Institute (The Commons)

-• The room is equipped with a chair, sink, lap desk, large counter, drying rack, changing pad, and outlets, and is stocked with unscented dish soap, hand lotion, baby wipes, and disinfecting wipes.
+• Equipped with a chair, sink, lap desk, large counter, drying rack, changing pad, and outlets; stocked with unscented dish soap, hand lotion, baby wipes, and disinfecting wipes.

-• Accessible with a key that can be checked out at the front desk in suite 301.
+• Key available at the front desk in suite 301.

 A.B.
 Freeman School of Business